Hiking

 Known to the original stewards of Yosemite Valley as Tis-se’-yak or ‘face of a young woman stained with tears,’ the first documented ascent of Half Dome was made by Scottish mountaineer George Anderson in 1875.
 Years later, Half Dome continues to captivate outdoor enthusiasts and thrill-seekers alike, ranking as one of the most iconic hikes in the country.

-The hike up to Half Dome is no picnic.
+The hike up to Half Dome is no picnic and often requires a detailed training plan.
 Getting to the top is an all-day undertaking that’ll put your strength and stamina to the ultimate test.
 This guide will walk you through everything you need to know to hike Half Dome in a single day.

 View from top of Half Dome